atomone-hub/govgen-proposals/002_SOFTWARE_VERSIONING.md

 AtomOne will not have any VM functionality as specified in the draft of the [Constitution], thus v18 gets automatically discarded.

-Then, considering that the first version of AtomOne won't have IBC or ICS enabled, there's no advantage in choosing to fork v16 or v17.
+Considering that the first version of AtomOne will not have IBC or ICS enabled, there's no advantage in choosing to fork v16 or v17.

 This left out v15, which is the version we propose to fork for AtomOne.